TobiasPSP/doneland_sources/Components/Audio/Amplifier/Bluetooth/XY-C15H (20W)/README.md

 # XY-C15H (20W)

-> 8-24V 15W Stereo Amplifier With Bluetooth 5.0
+> 8-24V 20W Stereo Amplifier With Bluetooth 5.0 And Chinese-Made Amplifier

 This small breakout board combines *Bluetooth* reception with a digital 20W stereo amplifier and can be used to power a bluetooth sound box.